ic-lab-duth/DRIM/README.md

 - Align to future versions of the RISC-V ISA.
 Current document version supported is *20191213* of the Unpriviledged ISA manual

 ## How to Compile and Simulate

-Generating your own executable file and convert it to a memory file suitable for the CPU can be found in director `sim`.
+Generating your own executable file and converting it to a memory file suitable for the CPU can be found in director `sim`.
 Examples (code and precompiled files) are included in the `/sim/examples` directory.

 ## Reference